ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     You can set the affinity policies for storage pools.
 For more information, see [Configuring affinity policies](#affinity-pol).

     When you select **Boot image**, the {{site.data.keyword.powerSys_notm}} user interface allows you to select the boot images from a set of available stock images or from a custom image in your image catalog.
-Custom images are images that you can import from IBM Cloud Object Storage or create from a VSI capture.
+Custom images are images that you can import from IBM Cloud Object Storage or create from a virtual server instance (VM) capture.
 When you select a stock image, you must also select the storage tier and the storage pool.
 When you select a custom image, the new VSIs are deployed into the same storage tier and pool where the image resides.
 You must select a storage type for stock images.
 Currently, you cannot mix **Tier 1** and **Tier 3** storage types.
 For more information, see [Storage tiers](/docs/power-iaas?topic=power-iaas-on-cloud-architecture#storage-tiers).

     [{{site.data.keyword.on-prem}}]{: tag-red} If you select a custom image from a local catalog, the VSIs are deployed on a single storage tier.
     {: note}

     If you select AIX as the boot image, the {{site.data.keyword.powerSys_notm}} user interface provides you with an option to configure the VSI for epic workload.
-For more information on epic, see [configuring a VSI for EPIC workloads](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-a-vm-for-epic-workloads).
+For more information on epic, see [configuring a VM for EPIC workloads](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-a-vm-for-epic-workloads).

-    If you select IBM i as the boot image, the {{site.data.keyword.powerSys_notm}} user interface provides you with an option to include the following licenses to your VSI:
+    If you select IBM i as the boot image, the {{site.data.keyword.powerSys_notm}} user interface provides you with the following options:
+    - Include the following licenses to your VSI:
       - IBM i Cloud Storage Solution
       - IBM i Power HA, and
       - Rational Dev Studio for IBM i.
         Adding a license increases the service cost.
 The selected licenses are injected to your VSI.
 You can install specific solutions on your VSI, and the licenses are automatically set.
 If you want to use these licensed programs on your IBM i VSI, you must order these licenses through {{site.data.keyword.powerSys_notm}}.
 You cannot use existing licenses in your VSI.

-    To enable the {{site.data.keyword.ibmi-vst}}, select an image with OS version 7.3 or later from the **Boot image** field.
+    - Select the {{site.data.keyword.ibmi-vst}} from the **{{site.data.keyword.ibmi-vst}}** list.
+To select an {{site.data.keyword.ibmi-vst}}, you must select an image with OS version 7.3 or later from the **Boot image** field and set the **Virtual serial number (VSN)** as assigned.